 Para rowing, formerly known as adaptive rowing, was introduced into the Paralympic program in 2005 and held its first Paralympic events in Beijing in 2008.
 Canada has competed at each of the Paralympic Games, winning its first medal at the Rio 2016 Games in the LTAMix4+.
 Curtis Halladay, Victoria Nolan, Meghan Montgomery, Andrew Todd and Kristen Kit (coxwain) won a bronze medal.

-The next Paralympic Games will be held in Tokyo, Japan from August 24 to September 5, 2021.
+The next Paralympic Games will be held in Paris, France in 2024.

 Learn more about Para Classification